onifaie/ecommerc/readme.md

-this all steps i want to make it
+# this all steps i want to make it
+## this how i can do it